ipfs/js-ipfs/README.md

 node.on('error', errorObject => console.error(errorObject))
 ```

-- `error` is always accompanied by an `Error` object with information about the error that ocurred.
+- `error` is always accompanied by an `Error` object with information about the error that occurred.

     ```js
     node.on('error', error => {